TreacherousDev/GitHub-Snake/README.md

 Get this now for Firefox from the [Mozilla Extension Marketplace](https://addons.mozilla.org/en-US/firefox/addon/github-snake-game/)

 ## How to Play
 The rules of the game are pretty much identical to old-school Snake.
-Navigate aross the board using (T, F, G, H) as directional keys, eat food to grow larger, and avoid hitting walls or your own body.
+Navigate across the board using (T, F, G, H) as directional keys, eat food to grow larger, and avoid hitting walls or your own body.
 Every once in a while, a high value food will spawn for a limited amount of time that boosts your growth by 5 units once eaten.

 To start a new game, simply refresh the browser page and rerun the extension.